Skip to content

 MPI libraries

-There are different MPI libraries on ZIH systems for the different micro archtitectures.
-Thus, you have to compile the binaries specifically for the target architecture and partition.
+There are different MPI libraries on ZIH systems for the different micro architectures.
+Thus, you have to compile the binaries specifically for the target architecture of the cluster of interest.
 Please refer to the sections building software and module environments for detailed information.

 Job file for MPI application